AsryAhamed/ITP-FoodOrder-Admin_frontend/README.md

   1. Optimizing the interface to provide a seamless user experience across various devices, ensuring a responsive design for any screen width.
   2. Enhancing the real-time order tracking feature with additional data and timestamps, providing more accurate and up-to-date information.
   3. Implementing flexible administration registration options to accommodate different administrative roles and permissions.
+  4. Advanced analytics and reporting features to provide deeper insights into sales and customer behavior.